Scientific Milestones of the MRF

 - The MRF develops a national "roadmap" for new opportunities in melanoma research.
 The MRF, NCI and the Society for Melanoma Research (SMR) created a strategic multi-sector, multi-disciplinary research agenda to guide stakeholders.
 As a result, this "roadmap” provided the groundwork for Congress to request the 5-year NCI strategic plan for melanoma research and subsequent annual updates.

-- The MRF began a partnership with the SMR to convene the annual International Melanoma Congress, an open meeting that provides an opportunity for investigators, clinicians and students to share their research results with a multi-disciplinary audience and look for areas to collaborate.
+- The MRF forms a partnership with the Society for Melanoma Research (SMR) and convenes the annual International Melanoma Congress, an open meeting that provides an opportunity for investigators, clinicians and students to share their research results with a multi-disciplinary audience and look for areas to collaborate.
 The meeting reports are published in Pigment Cell & Melanoma Research, the official journal of the International Federation of Pigment Cell Societies and the SMR.

 - The Melanoma Research Foundation (MRF) was founded in 1996 by Diana Ashby, a melanoma patient.
 Learn more about the history of the MRF.